 A drive down the coast from the Hotel to the far end of the peninsula will take you past public and private beaches and hidden coves perfect for a dip in the waters, as well as roadside tavernas where you can sample fresh local fish and seafood in a traditional Greek setting.
 Time your drive for afternoon and end the day at what is one of the highlights of any visit to the Athens Riviera – the spectacular clifftop Temple of Poseidon at Cape Sounio.

 - Astir Marina

-Located opposite the Hotel on the other side of the peninsula, Astir Marina was one of the first to be established in Greece and today.
+Located opposite the Hotel on the other side of the peninsula, Astir Marina was one of the first to be established in Greece and today is a preferred place to moor yachts.
 Come here to set sail or cruise the waters to explore our nearby islands, hidden coves, snorkelling spots and diving sites.